mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

     Shared CPU "Nanode 1GB" plan (which is 1GB of RAM, 25GB of Storage and 1 CPU for 5 USD per month).
 *   Click the **Storage** tab and press *Add a Disk*.
-Specify a Label name, raw format type and the partition size (asumming you chose the "Nanode 1GB" plan, I would recommd using 25600MB) and press *Create*.
+Specify a Label name, raw format type and the partition size (assuming you chose the "Nanode 1GB" plan, I would recommend using 25600MB) and press *Create*.
 *   Click the **Configurations** tab and press *Add a Configuration*.
 Specify a Label name and the following recommended parameters and press *Submit*.